PurpleCloud-MT/General/Solutions/defensive_handbook.md

 #### MITIGATE
 * The only mitigation is to establish a secure software development cycle that includes code review.
 CI/CD can generally be a good start here.
+* For poor software development we can note this down and let the CISO know about the vulnerable piece of code which needs to be refactored.
+It makes sense to start with some CI/CD best-pratices to do some vulnerability checks/scans before the code is deployed into production.
 * To fix the bug as quickly as possible, we remove the if condition in the code as well as the second if statement and save the file, which the API automatically redeploys.

 ![](https://i.imgur.com/U2Sl9xx.png)